 In the United States, each co-owner has the freedom to license and exploit the technology.
-As a result, we do not have exclusive access to any intellectual property rights that Dr. Emmanuelle Charpentier co-owns with California and Vienna.
-Our license with Dr. Charpentier is therefore non-exclusive.
-Furthermore, in the United States each co-owner may be required to be joined as a party to any claim or action we may wish to bring to enforce those patent rights.
+As a result, we do not have exclusive access to any intellectual property rights that Dr. Emmanuelle Charpentier co-owns with another entity, such as California and Vienna.
+Our license with Dr. Charpentier is therefore non-exclusive with respect to such co-owned rights.
+Furthermore, in the United States each co-owner is required to be joined as a party to any claim or action we may wish to bring to enforce those patent rights.
 Moreover, in the United States, non-exclusive licenses have no standing to bring a patent infringement action before a court.
-Therefore, we have no ability to pursue third party infringement claims without cooperation of California and Vienna and potentially their licensees.
-Because we are unable to enforce our core patent rights licensed from Dr. Charpentier, we may be unable to prevent third parties from competing with us and may be unable to persuade companies to sublicense our technology, either of which could have a material adverse effect on our business.
+Therefore, for the patents owned with California and Vienna we have no ability to pursue third party infringement claims without cooperation of California and Vienna and potentially their licensees.
+If we are unable to enforce our core patent rights licensed from Dr. Charpentier, we may be unable to prevent third parties from competing with us and may be unable to persuade companies to sublicense our technology, either of which could have a material adverse effect on our business.